-The EnviroScience ecotoxicity laboratory provides water, soil, and food product monitoring services for herbicides and pesticides.
+The EnviroScience ecotoxicity laboratory provides toxicity testing for herbicides—including glyphosate—and pesticides in water, soil, and food products.

 Pesticides refer to any toxic substance applied to the environment to eradicate unwanted organisms.
 They include herbicides, insecticides, and fungicides.
 Recently, concerns are growing over the widespread application of pesticides since: